-Working in association with Peck Architecture, The Draft Building is situated immediately to the west and south of the heritage tower.
-Within its 3 storeys, the building will house a mixture of industrial and commercial uses, including the manufacturing operations of Indie Ale House, a long standing Junction neighbourhood brewery.
+Draft Building is situated on a development site immediately to the west and south of the heritage tower.
+Within its 8 storeys, the building will house a mixture of industrial and commercial uses, including the manufacturing operations of Indie Ale House, a long standing Junction neighbourhood brewery.
 The ground and second floors will feature production spaces, a large tap room and restaurant, a barrel room and private dining space.
 A dynamic cantilevered dining space hovers over the sidewalk below.
-The upper floor of the building houses a flexible office and event space complemented with generous outdoor terraces.
-At grade, a large outdoor patio flanks the open space to the north, blending the brewery tap room with a new park.
+The upper floors of the building include event spaces and commercial office floors, complemented by generous outdoor terraces.
+A large outdoor patio flanks the open space to the north, blending the brewery tap room with a new park.

 Referencing the industrial past of the site, the building’s design incorporates metal cladding, strategically perforated to provide glimpses of interior life.
 A two-storey fermentation tank gallery highlighting the towering stainless steel vats.
 Integrated façade “art boxes” will provide curatorial spaces for changing installations.
 Block 3A’s poignant combination of program celebrates the beauty of skilled craft.